We Are All Just Squabbling Ducks

 In movies and T.V., what kind of characters demonstrate quick, quirky or fidgety movements?
 Usually, characters who are disturbed or malicious.
 Physical quirks and fidgeting show anxiety and discomfort, and emphasize low status.

 Status is a Chinese Finger Puzzle.
 Exerting effort is counterproductive.

 High-status players have status, therefore they do not try to achieve it.
 Anyone who is perceived to be trying hard is viewed as a low-status player.
 That’s why cool characters are played with a certain degree of nonchalance (see my post on the term “Sprezzatura”).
-So those people who we see trying impress, or putting effort into social climbing, are exhibiting low status behavior by virtue of the fact that they’re trying at all (the sociological term is “douchebaggery”).
+So those people who we see trying to impress, or putting effort into social climbing, are exhibiting low-status behavior by virtue of the fact that they’re trying at all (the sociological term is “douchebaggery”).

 You never see high-status players trying hard to get things.
 They may exert effort, but it never seems that way on the outside and never any more effort than absolutely required.
 More often, they will push things away.
 Having an ample supply of options, they spend more time discriminating than grasping.

 High-status players allow their body and their energy to expand into the universe, whereas low-status players shrink up.

 This is most noticeable in body language and eye-contact.
 High-status players show a lot of comfortability and tend to stretch out and take up a lot of space.
 They crowd others out.
 When seated, many times they will lean back slightly, opening their sternum and shoulders as if sending energy out from their chest.
 They look ever so slightly more relaxed than what would be appropriate.
 It’s a matter of taking up space, which is analogous to marketing territory.